Cable Hammer Curl: Muscle Worked, Benefit & Alternate

 The hammer curl has the involvement of several synergist muscles, these muscles include,

-A handful of other muscles worked or play the role of stabilizer muscles, include your
+A handful of other muscles worked or play the role of stabilizer muscles, including your

-How to do Cable Rope Hammer Curl
+How to Do Cable Rope Hammer Curl

 1. Attach a rope attachment to a low pulley and stand facing the machine.

-2. Grasp the rope with a neutral (palms-in) grip.
-Put your elbows in by your side and keep them there stationary during the entire movement.
+3. Put your elbows in by your side and keep them there stationary during the entire movement.

-3. Pull your arms until your biceps touch your forearms.
+4. Pull your arms until your biceps touch your forearms.
 Hold for a second.

-4. Slowly start to bring the weight back to the original position.
+5. Slowly, start to bring the weight back to the original position.

 • Stand straight up, keeping the natural arch of the back and your torso stationary.